Freeman and Stone help the Dodgers sweep a doubleheader against the struggling Mets

 The Dodgers then got off to a fast start in the second game.
 Will Smith homered in the first against Jose Quintana, and Miguel Rojas hit an RBI double in the second.
 Miguel Vargas went deep in the sixth.

-Daniel Hudson (2-1) got the win in the opener, escaping a bases-loaded, one-out jam in the ninth.
-Blake Treinen pitched a perfect 10th for his first save since Sept.
-28, 2021.
+“Was happy how we kept fighting to the end of that first game,” Freeman said.
+“Lot of good things happened that carried over into the second game.”

-Quintana (1-5) allowed eight hits in six innings in the second game.
+Quintana (1-5) allowed eight hits in six innings.
 He struck out three and walked none.

 In the opener, New York wasted a stellar performance by Tylor Megill, who struck out nine while pitching seven innings of three-hit ball.

-Francisco Lindor snapped a lengthy drought with a two-run homer for the Mets, who were trying to win back-to-back games for the first time since May.
+Mets shortstop Francisco Lindor hit a two-run drive in the third in his second at-bat after changing his walk-up music to The Temptations’ “My Girl.”
+It was his first homer since May 10.

-“At the end of the day we have the bases loaded in the ninth and we couldn’t cash in,” manager Carlos Mendoza said.
+New York didn’t get a runner into scoring position in the nightcap.

-Lindor’s drive in the third in his second at-bat after changing his walk-up music to The Temptations’ “My Girl” was his first homer since May 10.
-He hit just .197 in 66 at-bats between round-trippers, though he entered Tuesday with four multi-hit efforts in his last seven games.
+“Definitely frustrating,” Mets second baseman Jeff McNeil said.
+“It’s tough.
+We want to go out there and perform and we aren’t right now.”

 Dodgers designated hitter Shohei Ohtani sat out the nightcap after going 0 for 5 in his first game at Citi Field since signing with Los Angeles in December.
 He was cheered in each of his first three plate appearances before hearing scattered boos from a late-arriving crowd to the single-admission doubleheader in the eighth and 10th inning.